libreflow/docs/README.md

-# META Documentation
+# LibreFlow Documentation

-This is the official documentation of the META Programming Language.
+This is the official documentation for LibreFlow.